lala-br/sql-datawarehouse-project/README.md

 - **Version Control:** Git & GitHub

 ---

 ## 📁 Repository Structure

 ---

 ## 🧠 Key Learnings
+- Implementing **Medallion Architecture** in a data warehouse
+- Separating raw, refined, and analytical data layers
+- Designing **analytics-focused models** in the Gold layer
+- Understanding trade-offs between star, flat, and aggregated models
+- Writing maintainable SQL for layered transformations
+- Learning how to design and structure an **end-to-end data engineering project**, from data ingestion to analytics-ready outputs

 ---

 ## 🚀 Future Improvements

 ---

 ## 📌 Notes
 This project was created as part of a **self-learning journey in data engineering**, inspired by real-world practices and educational content (Data with Baraa).